jheyman/blog/pages/Intercom/index.md

 ---
 {% include JB/setup %}

-After deploying a multi-room audio system at home (see [here]({{ site.baseurl }}/pages/MultiRoomHomeAudio)), I figured it would be interesting to leverage the installed raspberry pis as a way to stream voice from room to room ("diner's ready", without having to shout). <br><br>
+After deploying a multi-room audio system at home (see [here]({{ site.baseurl }}/pages/MultiRoomHomeAudio)), I figured it would be interesting to leverage the installed raspberry pis as a way to stream voice from room to room ("diner's ready", without having to shout). <br>

 * TOC
 {:toc}